Monfalcone: History

 From 1805 it was controlled by the French Empire until the fall of Napoleon in 1814, after which it was included in the Kingdom of Illyria, part of the Austrian Empire.
-Incorporated into the crown land of Gorizia and Gradisca, it belonged to the Austrian Littoral from 1849.
+Incorporated into the crown land of the Princely County of Gorizia and Gradisca, it belonged to the Austrian Littoral from 1849.
 The first shipyards arose from about 1908 onwards, among them the Cantiere Navale Triestino company building steamships for the Austro-Americana Line based in Trieste.
 During World War I, the town was captured by Italian forces in 1915 and became the rear line during the bloody Battles of the Isonzo, being briefly recaptured by Austria-Hungary after the 1917 Battle of Caporetto, but returning to Italy in 1918.
 The shipyards were severely damaged by bitter fighting and had to be rebuilt afterwards.
 During World War II the town was repeatedly bombed and heavily damaged, became a center of the Italian Resistance after the Armistice of Cassibile, and it was briefly occupied by Yugoslav troops at the end of the war.